 This is a classic tuile cookie batter that Joanne folded into a fortune cookie shape while it was still warm from the oven.
-Be bold and silly with the fortunes you place inside -- it’s a party.
+Be bold and silly with the fortunes you place inside – it’s a party.
 As with the dumplings, it may take a few tries for y ou to get the rhythm and the coordination.
 Just place any that aren’t working out for you back on the baking sheet and slip into the oven for a minute or so.
-Then try again -- they’re very forgiving.
+Then try again – they’re very forgiving.
 Even if your cookies don’t look quite like these, your guests’ jaws will still drop when you present these easy-to-make wonders.

 Start to Finish Time:

 In a medium bowl, whisk together sugar and egg whites until well combined but not foamy.
 Whisk in butter.
 Add flour and vanilla and whisk until smooth.
 Cover and refrigerate 4 hours (or up to 2 weeks).